Yogesh-K-Matkar/react_concept_react_app/README.md

               var i=20;
             ```

-  (Imp:- Due to Hoisting their is inconsistency of code and difficult to manage,that's why in ES6(ES2015) introduced let and const keywords for variable declaration.
+  (Imp:- Due to Hoisting their is inconsistency and unmanageable code,that's why in ES6(ES2015) introduced let and const keywords for variable declaration.
          ES means EcmaScript)

    1.2. let keyword type variable.